dockerizedrupal/drupalcamp-baltics-2015/README.md

 Which we think, is a good property to have in a long run.

-Because if two or more random services wants to use the same port, but they each have a separate network, we don't have to be worrying about port conflicts.
+It solves problem when two or more random services wants to use the same port, but they each have a separate network then we don't have to be worrying about port conflicts.

 So it allows your project to scale more easily in a development environment.